-Specific BAF risks are discussed at the meetings of the respective lead Board Committees, and these discussions are referenced in the relevant Committee Chairs' reports to the Board
+Specific BAF risks are discussed at the meetings of the respective lead Board Committees, and these discussions are referenced in the relevant Committee Chairs' reports to the Board.
+This is the first update to the Council of Governors

 8. Freedom of Information Public